Completion of a Degree

 Students are subject to the catalog policies in effect at the time of their most recent admission as a degree-seeking student, with the following exceptions.
 Seven years after the date of their first enrollment as a degree-seeking student, policies of the catalog currently in effect become applicable.
 The student who is not enrolled at UAB for 12 consecutive months must meet the requirements of the catalog in effect at the time of re-enrollment.
 For courses required for the major or minor, the administering department(s) may establish written policies for the re-certification of courses taken more than seven years previously.

-At least 25 percent of the total semester hours required for graduation, including at least 21 of the last 30, must be taken at UAB.
+At least 25 percent of the total semester hours required for graduation must be taken at UAB.
+At least 21 of the last 30 semester hours must be taken at UAB or on a program supported by the UAB Office of Education Abroad.
 Courses taken as alternative credit or as a non-degree student (excluding post-baccalaureate students) may not be used to satisfy the residency requirement.
-A minimum of nine semester hours required for the major (at or above the 400 level) must be completed at UAB.
+A minimum of nine semester hours required for the major (at or above the 400 level) must be completed at UAB or on a program supported by the UAB Office of Education Abroad.
 Individual departments may have additional requirements.

 Total Credits and Averages